-On this page I will provide links to various regulations which may apply
+On this page I will provide links to various regulations which may apply to the

-to the control of a narrow tilting vehicle.
+control of a narrow tilting vehicle.

-The most important point to maintain in focus is that when the vehicle
+The most important point to maintain in focus is that when the vehicle width is

-the control of the steer of the vehicle.
+the steer of the vehicle.

 Regulations always speak of the "directional control of the vehicle".
+Obviously

-Obviously this is the fundamental requirement.
+this is the fundamental requirement.

-Conventional vehicles have tilt control built in [motorcar], and so
+Conventional vehicles have tilt control built in [motorcar], and so directional

-wheels[ or manipulation by "skid steer"].
-In a narrow vehicle the control of
+by "skid steer"].
+In a narrow vehicle the control of the tilt is required before the

-the tilt is required before the control of the steer can be effective, so when
+control of the steer can be effective, so when we speak of "all components

-of the vehicle", we must be aware of the implications.
+necessary for the effective directional control of the vehicle", we must be aware

-Clearly, if you reduce the width of a vehicle there is a point where control
+Clearly, if you reduce the width of a vehicle there is a point where control of the

-the" track width" : "height of the mass" ratio.
+width" : "height of the mass" ratio.

 Briefly there are a few options for failsafe control of the tilt/steer